• Skip to primary navigation

 But why go for less when you can have something more flavorful?

-Make and serve fried rice instead; you'll have a delightful and hearty meal.
+Make and serve fried rice instead; you'll have a nice and hearty meal.

 It's effortless making fried rice as there isn't the need to add many ingredients.